Plummer's Arctic Lodges - Northwest Territories

 • Shore lunch provisions or bag lunches

-• Packages are available for groups of 6 to 12 only.
+• Packages are available for groups of 4 to 12 only.
+No odd numbers.

 Arctic Circle Outpost Lodge

-Getting Here: For Arctic Circle Outpost, you'll fly to Great Bear Lake Lodge, a 90-minute flight from Yellowknife.
-You’ll enjoy lunch at the Lodge and then take a 40-minute floatplane to Arctic Circle Lodge.
+Getting Here: To reach the Arctic Circle Outpost, you’ll first fly into Great Bear Lake Lodge, about a 90-minute charter flight from Yellowknife.
+After lunch at the Lodge, you’ll continue with a 40-minute floatplane transfer to Arctic Circle Lodge.

-On Friday night of your departure, you'll take a floatplane flight back to Great Bear Lake Lodge and stay overnight.
-The next morning, you'll take a three-minute boat ride to The Lodge's private airstrip for your charter flight to Yellowknife.
+At the end of your stay, on Friday evening, you’ll return by floatplane to Great Bear Lake Lodge and overnight there.
+The next morning, a three-minute boat ride will take you to the Lodge’s private airstrip, where you’ll board your charter flight back to Yellowknife.

 Getting to the Lodges: